 Unrealistic ideas are great for creativity, humour and the like.
 They become problematic when they hang around for too long – like an emotionally charged boy/girlfriend that just won’t let up.
 They can fester and drive you a little nuts.

 So we all live somewhere in the aforementioned spectrum.
-How do we find peace in ourselves with our natural rhythms of highs and lows which may be different from our partners or those around us?
-The key here is to understand our natural rhythms, accept them and not be always trying to control them.
+How do we find peace with our natural rhythms of highs and lows which may be different from our partners or those around us?
+The key here is to understand our rhythms, accept them and not be always trying to control them.
 And very importantly we also need to have compassion for the ups and downs of others.

 Almost invariably these things require some sort of reflection/meditation and plan to put any changes into practice.
 Remember that wherever the mind goes, energy flows, so work with that and direct your energy into things that are at your core – your power base.
 I believe reflection is vital as we step away from the problem and are more easily able to find a solution.
 It all seems so simple really but often the simple things bypass us.